ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

 ## Purpose

 This ONE Record API specification is part of the IATA ONE Record standard.
 It defines a standard, programming language-agnotic interface for the interaction with the ONE Record Web API.
 This ONE Record API specification supports the effective implementation of ONE Record compliant APIs.
+It aims to provide detailed realistic use cases and examples for the various API features while maintaining the necessary technical depth for implementers.

 ## Prerequisites